grosjo/fts-xapian/README.md

 This project intends to provide a straightforward and simple to configure FTS plugin for [Dovecot](https://github.com/dovecot/).

-The effort came after Dovecot team decided to deprecate "fts_squat" included in the dovecot code, and the complexity of the Solr plugin un-needed for msot of users.
+This effort came after Dovecot team decided to deprecate "fts_squat" included in the dovecot core, and due to the complexity of the Solr plugin capabilitles, un-needed for most users.

 Installation